Bloomberg blasts 'pie in the sky' Green New Deal, rips Warren wealth tax as Venezuelan

 Billionaire businessman and former New York City Mayor Michael Bloomberg, who is considering a bid for the Democratic Party's 2020 presidential nomination, praised the idea of a "Green New Deal" in New Hampshire on Tuesday but cautioned against Democrats making a "pie in the sky" proposal.

-A major environmental activist who has spent years and millions of his own fortune on combating climate change, Bloomberg spoke at length about a "Green New Deal" — which has been promoted extensively by progressive firebrands in recent months — during a speech before the St. Anselm Institute of Politics.
+A major environmental activist who has spent years and millions of his own fortune on combating climate change, Bloomberg spoke at length about the plan — which has been promoted extensively by progressive firebrands in recent months — during a speech before the New Hampshire Institute of Politics at St. Anselm College.

 Bloomberg: Trump 'failed at business...failing at government'Jan.
 29, 201902:26